Skip to main content

 Messages

-The model can send structured JSON messages to your app at any time during a session.
-What a model sends and when depends on the model.
+Reactor models can send structured JSON messages to your app at any time during a session.
+Each model defines its own message types.

 reactor.on("message", (msg) => {